 There isn't evidence of a drill.

-There are just pictures of civil support teams that Alex has found on 4chan and written a mystery novel about, imagining that they're secretly Navy SEALs.
+There are just pictures of civilian, civil support teams that Alex has found on 4chan and written a mystery novel about, imagining that they're secretly Navy SEALs.

 There wasn't a cover-up of a drill.

-There are just officials who have no idea what conspiracy bullshit is flying around on the internet, and they aren't really interested in the dumb pictures from 4chan.
+They're just officials who have no idea what conspiracy bullshit is flying around on the internet, and they aren't really interested in the dumb pictures from 4chan.

 Not engaging with your conspiracy is not evidence of a cover-up.

-Johar wasn't tracheotomied immediately, as Alex is suggesting, and even if he couldn't talk for a very brief time, he was still able to communicate.
+And even if he couldn't talk for a very brief time, he was still able to communicate.

 Also, he was able to talk within days.

-He just couldn't talk while he had a throat tube in, because he was recovering from a wound to his pharynx.
+He just couldn't talk while he had a throat tube in because he was recovering from a wound to his pharynx.

 They didn't try to blame right-wingers.